patshaughnessy/patshaughnessy.github.io/posts/2016-04-02-two-dumb-ruby-mistakes.markdown

 …then Ruby will immediately report a syntax error and tell you where the problem was if you ever confuse <span class="code">=</span> with <span class="code">==</span>.
-Joshua Ballanco told us that this style of putting the constant before variable is known as a [Yoda condition](https://en.wikipedia.org/wiki/Yoda_conditions).
+Joshua Ballanco told us that this style of putting the constant before the variable is known as a [Yoda condition](https://en.wikipedia.org/wiki/Yoda_conditions).